James Crown: Career

-In 1976, Crown earned a BA from Hampshire College in Amherst, Massachusetts and a J.D. degree from Stanford Law School in 1980.
+In 1976, Crown earned a Bachelor of Arts from Hampshire College in Amherst, Massachusetts, and a Juris Doctor from Stanford Law School in 1980.
 He served as chairman of the board of trustees of the University of Chicago from 2003 to 2009.
 After law school, Crown worked as an associate for Salomon Brothers in New York City where he became a vice president in the Capital Markets Service Group in 1983.

 In 1985, he returned to Chicago to join his family's investment firm.
+He became president in 2002 and chairman and chief executive in 2018.

+In June 2023, Crown served as the chairman of the Commercial Club of Chicago Civic Committee's public safety task force.

-Personal life
+Personal life and death

 In 1985, Crown married Paula Hannaway, a 1980 magna cum laude A.B. graduate of Duke University and 2012 M.A. graduate of School of the Art Institute of Chicago.
-The couple has four children.
+The couple had four children.

+Crown died in a single vehicle crash at the Aspen Motorsports Park in Woody Creek, Colorado, on June 25, 2023, his 70th birthday.